mousepawmedia/pawlib/BUILDING.md

 ## Building Basics

-CMake is used to build PawLIB and PawLIB Tester.
+CMake 3.1 or later is used to build PawLIB and PawLIB Tester.
 For your convenience, we've included Makefiles to automate all common build scenarios on Linux.
 Run `$ make` in the root of this repository for more information.

 At this time, the Makefiles are only designed for Linux.
 If you are building on another system, you can interact with CMake directly.